dart-lang/language/working/augmentations/feature-specification.md

 defining a getter whose return type is the type of the variable.
 If the variable is not `final`, or is `late` without an initializer, then the variable declaration also implicitly defines a setter with a parameter named `_` whose type is the type of the variable.
+Likewise, a field parameter in a primary constructor induces an introductory instance variable declaration which in turn has a complete getter and a complete setter if not `final`.

 If the variable is `abstract`, then the getter and setter are incomplete, otherwise they are complete. *For non-abstract variables, the compiler